ArturCzopek/prediction-app/README.md

 - [x] - FE - front-end integration with security
 - [x] - FE - nice loader :)
 - [x] - BE - gradle build task for building front-end and copying files to jar + tests if it works ofc
+- [x] - BE - introducing whole WC 2018 calendar
+- [x] - BE - connection to mysql based on envs
+- [x] - FE - case handling on match card (add type only if match has not started yet)

 ## License